Aggregate Piers / Vibro Stone ColumnsRigid Inclusions / Vibro Concrete ColumnsVibrocompactionWick Drains

 When ground improvement is used on a project, it can provide the required bearing pressure for the optimal footing size, reduce settlement and address seismic concerns with liquefaction mitigation.
 When implemented by an experienced geotechnical contractor, ground improvement can improve bearing capacity on projects ranging from multi-story buildings and MSE walls to liquid storage tanks and earthen embankments.

 The phrase ground improvement encompasses many different techniques.
 The most prevalent method in the U.S. is aggregate piers, which are typically installed using either a vibratory or a ramming technique to compact the stone.
 The phrases aggregate piers and vibro stone columns are often used interchangeably.
 Other ground improvement techniques that Subsurface Constructors performs are vibro concrete columns, vibrocompaction and wick drains, depending on the soil conditions and settlement criteria.

 Subsurface Constructors is one of the nation’s leading ground improvement contractors, with experience completing projects from coast to coast.
 Before installation begins, our engineers use their expertise and the available geotechnical information to determine which ground improvement method is the most feasible and most effective for your project.
 For implementation, we utilize a large fleet of ground improvement equipment.
 Subsurface Constructors has also designed and built custom high-frequency vibratory equipment that allows for more flexibility and efficiency in the mobilization and installation process.

-Our experienced engineers design and construct cost-competitive ground improvement plans that closely fit your project requirements.
-We select the best solutions from our robust offering of ground improvement services, listed below.
+Our engineers design and construct cost-effective ground improvement plans that fit your project requirements.
+We select the best-fit solution from our robust offerings of services, listed below: